iris-rod/iris-rod.github.io/OtherProjects.md

 ## Breaking Dev 2018 Participation

 I participated in the Breaking Dev 2018 edition at Instituto Superior Técnico Campus TagusPark and created another multiplayer game, this time in a two-man team.
-We made it all from scratch, except the sounds.
+We made it all from scratch, except the sounds and my focus was on all the art and animations, which was the first time I had ever done it.
 It was a full-on weekend of drawing and coding, but it was a lot of fun!

 Dare to face your fears in your own dreams with the help of your trust worthy teddy bear!